Ten0/homeassistant_python_typer/README.md

 # HomeAssistant Python typer

-Full-fledged typing for your automation applications.
+Full-fledged typing for your home automation applications.
 Never see your automations break again.

 # What